SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

   U_{SHA}(t) = U_{CSA} \cdot g \cdot \frac{t}{\tau_{SHA}} \cdot \exp{\frac{-t}{\tau_{SHA}}}.

-The final block is the comparator (COMP) which compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
+The final analog block is the comparator (COMP) which compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
 When a signal arrives, the comparator output signal goes high as long as the shaper output is above the threshold.
 For a fixed threshold the length of the comparator output signal therefore is a function of the signal amplitude.
 Some systems detect this pulse width (aka TOT, time over threshold) to get a measure of the incident charge.
 The logic which latches the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
 This IC is programmed as depicted in the schematic diagram below.

 .. figure:: images/AFE_digital.png
-    :width: 600
+    :width: 500
     :align: center

+    Digital logic implemented in the CPLD.
+The SR flip-flop is set by the comparator output going high while the 8-bit counter measures the comparator pulse width (time-over-threshold) which value can be rad out the SPI interface.

 There is a set-reset flip-flop which is asychronously set by the output of the comparator **COMP**.
 The SR flip-flop output signal **HIT** stays high until it is reset by the **INJ** line going low.
 Parallel to the SR flip-flop the **COMP** signal enables an 8-bit counter which output is incremented by a 40 MHz clock signal **CLK** thereby measuring the comparator output pulse width (TOT, time-over-threshold).
 The **TOT** value can be read out via the SPI interface which is also implemented in the CPLD (**CS_B**, **SCLK** and **MISO**).
 The high to low transistion from **INJ** also resets the TOT counter.